kubepack/kubepack/docs/guides/scenario-8.md

 ```

-Then, run `$ pack up`, which will combine original and patch file and place under `manifests/output` folder.
+Then, run `$ kubectl plugin pack up`, which will combine original and patch file and place under `manifests/output` folder.

 ```console
     $ tree manifests/output/